santiontanon/castlemaster2-disassembly/README.md

 Disassembled by Santiago Ontañón in 2023

+This was one of the games built with the classic Freescape 3d engine.
+It was a very interesting disassembly, and the source code is a very interesting source of routines (polygoin drawing, clipping, math routines, etc.).

 Files:
 - castlemaster2-annotated.asm: this is the main disassembly file.
 It contains my best effort at annotating and commenting the original source code.
 - castlemaster2-original.asm: this is the raw disassembly of the game, with all the code and data areas already identified, but with no comments or annotations.